UFC Fight Night: Lineker vs. Dodson: Predictions & Analysis

 A few statistical edges stand out.
 Brooks throws significantly more leather — a 2.6 sig. strike per minute gap.
 Oliveira is far more active with takedowns, averaging 2.2 more per 15 minutes.
 Brooks has tighter striking defense, making opponents miss more often.

 The Pick: Will Brooks over Alex Oliveira.
-The model gives Brooks a slight nod at 65% — this could easily go either way.
-Notably, the betting market has Oliveira at 27% implied while our model sees 35% — a 8-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Brooks at 53%, but there's almost nothing separating these two.
+Notably, the betting market has Oliveira at 27% implied while our model sees 47% — a 19-point disagreement that could signal value.

 Zak Ottow vs Joshua Burkman